Mary L. Cleave: Spaceflight experience

-STS-61-B Atlantis (Nov 26 to December 3, 1985) launched at night from the Kennedy Space Center, Florida, and returned to land on Runway 22 at Edwards Air Force Base, California.
-During the mission, the crew deployed the MORELOS-B, AUSSAT II, and SATCOM K-2 communications satellites, conducted 2 six-hour spacewalks to demonstrate space station construction techniques with the EASE/ACCESS experiments, operated the Continuous Flow Electrophoresis (CFES) experiment for McDonnell Douglas and a Getaway Special (GAS) container for Telesat, Canada, conducted several Mexican Payload Specialist Experiments for the Mexican Government, and tested the Orbiter Experiments Digital Autopilot (OEX DAP).
+STS-61-B Atlantis (November 26 to December 3, 1985) launched at night from the Kennedy Space Center, Florida, and returned to land on Runway 22 at Edwards Air Force Base, California.
+During the mission, the crew deployed the MORELOS-B, AUSSAT II and SATCOM K-2 communications satellites, conducted two 6-hour spacewalks to demonstrate space station construction techniques with the EASE/ACCESS experiments, operated the Continuous Flow Electrophoresis (CFES) experiment for McDonnell Douglas and a Getaway Special (GAS) container for Telesat, Canada, conducted several Mexican Payload Specialist Experiments for the Mexican Government, and tested the Orbiter Experiments Digital Autopilot (OEX DAP).
 This was the heaviest payload weight carried to orbit by the Space Shuttle to date.
-Mission duration was 165 hours, 4 minutes, 49 seconds.
+The mission duration was 165 hours, 4 minutes, 49 seconds.

 STS-30 on Space Shuttle Atlantis (May 4–8, 1989) was a four-day mission during which the crew successfully deployed the Magellan Venus-exploration spacecraft, the first U.S. planetary science mission launched since 1978, and the first planetary probe to be deployed from the Shuttle.
 Magellan arrived at Venus in August 1990 and radar-mapped over 95% of the surface of Venus.
 Magellan has been one of NASA's most successful scientific missions providing valuable information about the Venusian atmosphere and magnetic field.
 In addition, the crew also worked on secondary payloads involving Indium crystal growth, electrical storm, and Earth observation studies.
-Mission duration was 96 hours, 57 minutes, 35 seconds.
+The mission duration was 96 hours, 57 minutes, 35 seconds.

+In early 1990, Cleave was selected as Mission Specialist 3 for the STS-42 mission but withdrew herself for personal reasons shortly after her selection was announced.

+Death

+Cleave died from a stroke at her home in Annapolis, Maryland, on November 27, 2023, at the age of 76.

+Honors and commemoration

+In 1995 Cleave featured on a postal stamp in a series issued in Azerbaijan to commemorate the 25th anniversary of the first crewed moon landing.

 On January 18, 2009, as the inaugural speaker in the Heyden Distinguished Lecture Series, Cleave told students and others at Georgetown University about her education and career and showed an original film of her shuttle mission in 1985.